cotton-coding/loom-io/documentation/adapter/minio-s3-adapter.md

 # S3 Adapter

-Connects your S3 as it is a filesystem storage and based on the minio library.
-Even if it based on the minio library you can use it with all other S3 Storage e.g.: Digital Ocean Spaces, Amazon S3
+Connects your S3 as it is a file system storage and based on the minio library.
+Even if it is based on the minio library you can use it with all other S3 storage e.g: Digital Ocean Spaces, Amazon S3

 ::: code-group